SQL Server Management Studio: A Guide to User Management

 - Prevent accidental or malicious changes to your database.

-- Ensure compliance with data protection regulations like GDPR or HIPAA.
+- Ensure compliance with data protection regulations like GDPR, HIPAA, or CCPA.

 - Streamline database operations by assigning appropriate roles and permissions.